Delta Waterfowl Foundation: History

-In the 1930s, James Ford Bell, sportsman and founder of General Mills, purchased 5,000 acres (20 km²) of the Delta Marsh in Manitoba, Canada.
+In the 1930s, James Ford Bell, founder of General Mills, purchased 5,000 acres (20 km²) of the Delta Marsh in Manitoba, Canada.
 For several years, Bell hunted waterfowl on the marsh in the fall and raised and released birds in the spring and summer from a privately owned hatchery.

-In 1938, Bell approached Aldo Leopold, an early figure in modern Western wildlife management in the United States, about establishing a research station dedicated to waterfowl research at the Delta Marsh.
-Leopold agreed with Bell's idea and brought in his graduate student, Hans Albert Hochbaum, from the University of Wisconsin–Madison.
-They were early contributors to the study of breeding duck ecology and habitat research.
+In 1938, Bell approached Aldo Leopold, a modern Western wildlife management researcher in the United States, about establishing a research station at the Delta Marsh.
+Leopold brought in his graduate student, Hans Albert Hochbaum, from the University of Wisconsin–Madison.
+Their work included research on breeding duck ecology and habitat research.

-Today
+Activities

-Delta Waterfowl Foundation has four mission pillars: duck production, habitat conservation, research, and hunteR3 (an initiative to encourage duck hunting).
+Delta Waterfowl Foundation works in four main areas: duck production, habitat conservation, research, and hunteR3 (an initiative to encourage duck hunting).

-Delta Waterfowl supports graduate research on waterfowl and other programs that impact waterfowl populations and waterfowl hunting in North America.
-They engage in campus outreach to promote the roles that hunters play in environmental sciences, wildlife management, and conservation.
+Delta Waterfowl supports graduate research on waterfowl and other programs related to waterfowl populations and waterfowl hunting in North America.
+It also does campus outreach to promote the roles that hunters play in environmental sciences, wildlife management, and conservation.